A Security Framework for General Blockchain Layer 2 Protocols: Introduction

-In this work, we close this gap by introducing \emph{the first general security framework for L2 protocols}.
-At the core of our framework lies the \textbf{ideal functionality $\mathcal{F}^{\Lambda}_{\text{layer2}}$}, which formalizes the key security guarantees that any L2 protocol $\Lambda$ should satisfy.
-The functionality abstracts over protocol-specific mechanisms to capture the essential workflow common to all L2 constructions: joining the L2, submitting off-chain requests, updating the state, reading the state, and exiting the L2.
-Each phase of L2 interaction is captured by a separate subroutine ($\mathcal{F}_{\text{open}},\mathcal{F}_{\text{submit}}, \mathcal{F}_{\text{update}}, \mathcal{F}_{\text{read}}, \mathcal{F}_{\text{settlement}}$), invoked through a central interface machine (see Figure~\ref{fig:structure}).
+In this work, we close these two gaps by introducing \emph{the first security framework for general type L2 protocols}.
+At the core of our framework lies the \textbf{ideal functionality $\mathcal{F}_{\text{layer2}}$}, which formalizes the key security guarantees that L2 protocols should satisfy ($\mathcal{F}^{\Lambda}_{\text{layer2}}$ for protocol $\Lambda$).
+The functionality abstracts over concrete implementation details to capture the essential workflow from the client side common to all L2 constructions: joining the L2, submitting off-chain requests, updating the state, reading executed requests and L2 states, and exiting the L2.
+The requirements for each phase of secure L2 interaction are captured by the checks performed within a dedicated subroutine ($\mathcal{F}_{\text{join}}$, $\mathcal{F}_{\text{submit}}$, $\mathcal{F}_{\text{update}}$, $\mathcal{F}_{\text{read}}$, $\mathcal{F}_{\text{settlement}}$), invoked through a central interface machine $\mathcal{F}_{\text{client}}$ (see Figure~\ref{fig:structure}).
 This decomposition enables formal reasoning about security, performance, and trust assumptions across a wide spectrum of designs, within a composable setting.

-To demonstrate the generality and practical relevance of our framework, {we instantiate it with three qualitatively distinct L2 protocols}: the Brick \emph{payment channel}~\cite{avarikioti2021b}, the Liquid Network \emph{side\-chain}~\cite{nick2020liquid}, and the Arbitrum Nitro \emph{rollup} protocol~\cite{bousfield2022arbitrum}.
-These case studies highlight how $\mathcal{F}_{\text{layer2}}$ unifies diverse constructions under a single formal umbrella, reveals structural commonalities, and sharpens the articulation of trade-offs.

-Beyond capturing existing protocols, our framework reveals and formalizes fundamental trade-offs among safety, liveness, and data availability.
-We show that the way an L2 protocol instantiates core subroutines determines what guarantees it can provide.
-For example, payment channels offer instant finality but are vulnerable to crash faults; rollups inherit safety from L1 but incur latency and high on-chain storage cost; sidechains rely on internal consensus to balance trust and performance but naturally achieve lower security guarantees.
-These distinctions, long understood informally, are made precise in our framework and shown to reflect inherent limitations in protocol design.
-In particular, we prove a set of lower bounds (Theorems~\ref{thm:livenessPS}--\ref{thm:dataPS}) that characterize the constraints each L2 paradigm faces under standard assumptions.